-- search for your keyword(s) in the Primo catalogue
+- search for your keyword(s) in the Omni

-- from the results page, limit to "books" under "refine my results"
+- from the results page, limit to "Books & eBooks" under Resource Type at the left

 - for thematic catalogues, add the phrase "thematic catalogs" to your search